ibm-cloud-docs/ibm-cloud-provider-for-terraform/autodeploy_template.md

 # Creating a deployment to IBM Cloud Schematics link
 {: #create_deploy_to_schematics}

-The deploy to {{site.data.keyword.cloud}} URL is an efficient way for you to enable users to deploy solutions on {{site.data.keyword.cloud_notm}} from a public Git repository sample configuration.
+The deploy to {{site.data.keyword.cloud}} URL is an efficient way for you to enable users to deploy solutions on {{site.data.keyword.cloud_notm}} from a public GitHub repository sample configuration.
 The URL requires minimal configuration and you can insert it anywhere in your documentation that supports markup.
 When the user clicks the hyper link, they are taken directly to the {{site.data.keyword.bpshort}} workspace setup page and only need to click the create button for workspace creation in {{site.data.keyword.bpshort}}.

 The following steps show how to create a URL to deploy to `Terraform >=1.0.0, <2.0` template example in {{site.data.keyword.bplong_notm}}.
 {: shortdesc}